adept-thu/Dual-Radar/README.md

 ## Preparing the Dataset

 * Via our server

-1. To download the dataset, log in to <a href="http://QuickConnect.to/kaistavelab"> our server </a> with the following credentials:
-      ID       : your email
-      Password : your password
+*
-2. After all files are downloaded, please arrange the workspace directory with the following structure:
+1. After all files are downloaded, please arrange the workspace directory with the following structure:

 Organize your code structure as follows